 Best for a Night Out

-For a special occasion like a night out — date night, dancing or a special event, it's fun to go bold.
-The name “Tabarome” honors the pinch of finest tobacco aroma that gives this fragrance its aristocratic touch of English club luxury.
+For a special occasion like a night out — date night, dancing or a special event, Creed Tabarome is a fun, go-to bold fragrance.
+The name “Tabarome” honors the pinch of the finest tobacco aroma that gives this fragrance its aristocratic touch of English club luxury.